CDMcGwire/othnell/src/pages/core/index.md

 layout: ~/layouts/Default.vue
 ---

+import term from "~/components/Term.vue"

 # {{ $frontmatter.title }}

 The actual gameplay elements that players will engage with.
 That is, when the player or DM wants their character to perform some non-trivial action in-game, the DM will choose the appropriate challenge type from the ones below and the involved players will do as written there.

+### Game Materials

+To play Othnell, you'll want two packs of playing cards and at least one set of polyhedral dice (a four, six, eight, twelve, and twenty-sided die plus two ten-sided), but preferably one set per player.

+This site also provides a digital character sheet which players will likely want to track their progress and combat stats.

+### Reading Dice Roll Shorthand

+Some mechanics involve rolling a number of dice of varying number of sides.
+To alleviate the verbosity of having to write out "roll three eight-sided dice" or such all over the rules, most RPGs and players have accepted a standard shorthand pattern.

+> **NdR** where "N" is the number of dice and "R" is the _rank_ or number of
+> sides on each.

+So if the rules or the DM say "roll 2d8" that means "roll two eight-sided dice."
+If the rules say "increase die rank by one" then that 2d8 becomes 2d10, since a ten-sided die is the next larger die.

+### Brief on Attributes

+While described in more detail in the [Attributes](/characters/attributes) page of the [Characters](/characters) section, for this section you will at least need to be aware of the basics.

+Every character has five defining characteristics called "Attributes" which are each represented by a number from -1 to 3.
+These numbers have an influence on results of the mechanics described below.

+The five attributes are: <term target="attr-brawn">Brawn</term>,
+<term target="attr-poise">Poise</term>,
+<term target="attr-memory">Memory</term>, <term target="attr-wit">Wit</term>,
+and <term target="attr-charisma">Charisma</term>.

+## Player Actions

+For all trivial and mundane actions the player character performs (opening an unlocked door, drinking water, etc.) the player simply tells the DM what they are doing, then the DM continues the narrative based on what you did.

+However, when the desired action is non-trivial or otherwise has significant risk (dodging and arrow, jumping a ravine), the DM will require the player to engage in one of the following mechanics based on the nature of the action.
+If the player "succeeds" then their character performs the action in the game world.
+If the player "fails", then so does their character.

 ## Clash Rolls